invisible-college/statebus/readme.md

             o.title = o.title || ''
             o.body = o.body || ''
             master.save(o)  // Save it to master
-        }
+            // We don't have to call client.save.fire(o) here because
+            // master.save(o) will call master.save.fire(o), which will bubble up to this client }

         // Only editors can /see/ unpublished posts